simpleinjector/Documentation/source/wpfintegration.rst

             container.Register<ILogger, FileSystemLogger>(Lifestyle.Singleton);
             container.Register<IUserContext, SqlUserContext>();

+            /*
-            // views and viewmodels:
+                views and viewmodels:
-            // Usually, views and viewmodels are concrete types, so you don't have to register them, unless you want to set their Lifrstyle. container.Register<SomeInfoView>(Lifestyle.Singleton);
+                Usually, views and viewmodels are concrete types, so you don't have to register them, unless you want to set their Lifrstyle.
+                For example:
+            */
+            container.Register<SomeInfoView>(Lifestyle.Singleton);
             container.Register<SomeInfoViewModel>(Lifestyle.Singleton);